 Its Essential checking account is no-frills compared to higher tiers, but still comes with perks such as no monthly maintenance fees, no overdraft fees, no minimum balance requirement, unlimited domestic ATM fee reimbursement and early direct deposit.

-The Axos Rewards checking account offers similar benefits, as well as 1.25% APY on your balance, while the Cashback checking account provides 1% back on debit purchases.
+The Axos Rewards checking account offers similar benefits, as well as up to 1.25% APY on your balance, while the Cashback checking account provides 1% back on debit purchases.

 - Several checking account options

 - High-yield deposit accounts

 - No physical branches

 - Low CD rates

 There is also a First checking account designed for kids, which comes with no fees and a daily transaction limit to give parents peace of mind, and a Golden checking account for seniors that is also fee-free.

 Axos also offers a high-yield savings account that earns up to 0.61% APY, as well as a high-yield money market account that earns 0.25% APY.